kapilkumaria/DevSecOps-CI-pipeline-with-jenkins-sonarqube-trivy-and-jfrog/README/README.md

          1.3 Save this token as it will be used to authenticate Jenkins with SonarQube for code quality analysis.

      * You will need this token when configuring SonarQube integration in Jenkins.

+>> Note: For Jenkins secrets, use the 'Jenkinsfile' [Jenkinsfile](./jenkins/Jenkinsfile): This file is configured to pull secrets directly from Jenkins' internal secret management system.

+2. AWS Secrets Manager

+Step 10: Store SonarQube Token in AWS Secrets Manager for Jenkins Integration

+For enhanced security, you can store the SonarQube token in AWS Secrets Manager and configure Jenkins to retrieve it during pipeline execution.
+Follow these steps:

+         10.1 Login to AWS Console
+         10.2 Navigate to AWS Secrets Manager and click on Store a new secret.
+         10.3 Choose Secret Type
+         10.4 Select Other type of secrets.
+         10.5 In the Key/Value pairs, add the following key-value:

+         * SONAR_TOKEN: <paste your generated SonarQube token here>

+         10.6 Set Secret Name

+         * Name your secret (e.g., sonarqube-token).

+         10.7 Configure Access, Create IAM Role and attach role to EC2 instance

+         * Set the necessary permissions (IAM roles or policies) that allow Jenkins to access the secret.

+         * You will need this token when configuring SonarQube integration in Jenkins.

+   >> Note: For AWS Secrets Manager, use the 'Jenkinsfile.aws' [Jenkinsfile](./jenkins/Jenkinsfile.aws): This file is configured to fetch secrets from AWS Secrets Manager for secure access in the Jenkins pipeline.

 # Jenkins Installation